dmensaa/ansible-logstash/README.md

+### Please note: This repo is inactive and no longer mantained.
+For a newer Logstash role see [Ansible Logstash role](https://github.com/valentinogagliardi/logstash-role)

-### Ansible Playbook to automate the setup of an ELK stack (centralized logging server with Logstash, Elasticsearch, Redis and Kibana)
+#### Ansible Playbook to automate the setup of an ELK stack (centralized logging server with Logstash, Elasticsearch, Redis and Kibana)

 [![Build Status](https://travis-ci.org/valentinogagliardi/ansible-logstash.png?branch=master)](https://travis-ci.org/valentinogagliardi/ansible-logstash)